Worst-case Harrow-Hassidim-Lloyd algorithm with average-case correct quantum Fourier transform: Similar results for verifying correctness of on average

-The next result states that if we only have a quantum channel $C$ that is close to $F_N^{-1}$ on average, then we can use it to find a quantum channel $P$ closing to $F_N$ on average.
+The next result states that if we only have a quantum channel $C$ that is close to $F_N^{-1}$ on average, then we can use it to find a quantum channel $P$ close to $F_N$ on average.

 \begin{prop} Assume that $C$ is a quantum channel. \begin{enumerate} \item Let $R$ be the unitary channel such that $R (\ket{k} \bra{l}) = \ket{-k} \bra{-l}$.
 For $i\in \{1,2\}$, we have that if $C \in S_i(\eta)$, then $C \circ R, R \circ C\in T_i(\eta)$. \item If $C \in S_1(\eta_1) \cap S_2(\eta_2)$, then $C^3 \in T_1(\sqrt{\eta_1} + \sqrt{\sqrt{\eta_1} + \sqrt{\eta_2}}) \cap T_2(\sqrt{\eta_2} + \sqrt{\sqrt{\eta_1} + \sqrt{\eta_2}})$.
 Consequently, if $C\in S_3(\eta)$, then $C^3 \in T_3(2\eta^{1/2}+2\sqrt{2}\eta^{1/4})$. \end{enumerate} \end{prop}